-Hayes married journalist and screenwriter Charles MacArthur in 1928.
-The couple lost their only daughter to polio in 1949.
+Throughout her career, Hayes took time off from acting to care for her sick husband and following the death of her daughter to polio in 1949.
 In her grief, Hayes founded the Mary MacArthur Fund to help fight the disease.
 Doctor Jonas Salk credited Hayes with helping to fund his lifesaving vaccine.

-The actress also co-founded the National Wildlife Research Center with Lady Bird Johnson, wife of President Lyndon B. Johnson.
+Hayes was also friends with First Lady Lady Bird Johnson.
+Together they founded the national Wildflower Research Center (now the Lady Bird Johnson Wildflower Center) in Austin Texas in 1982.
 Today the center is one of the top advocates for rare and at-risk plant species.